-As any startup founder knows, we constantly have to do more with less.
-We need to boost media exposure, but we don’t have the budgets to hire a PR agency.
-We need to acquire customers, but the marketing department is either small or nonexistent.
-The only option left is to get creative and make the best use of the resources we have.
+As a small business owner, you’re used to doing more with less.
+Maybe you need to boost your media exposure, but you don’t have the budget to hire a public relations agency.
+Or you need to increase your number of customers, but your marketing department is either small or doesn’t exist.
+Your option is getting creative and making the best use of the resources you have by growth hacking.

 Growth Hacking Keeps You on Your Toes

-There are many variables in play.
-For instance, competitors can catch on to your growth hacking initiatives and replicate your techniques or user behaviour could change.
-Whatever the reason, your growth hacking technique can often lose steam over time
+What’s a key point about growth hacking?
+Growth hacking techniques usually become less effective over time because of the many variables in play.
+Your competitors can catch on to your growth hacking initiatives and copy your techniques, or customer behaviour could change.
+Whatever the reason, as time passes you may notice your growth hacking solutions are losing steam.

 When to Switch Growth Hacking Techniques

 Once you realize one of your growth hacking techniques isn’t working as well as before, it’s a good idea to evaluate your situation and shift gears.
 If online advertising isn’t cost effective any more, you might want to do what Crowdbabble did.
 The company scaled back on online advertising investment and turned its focus to content marketing and search engine optimization.
 If you keep experimenting and looking for new and profitable growth hacking methods, you have a better chance of staying ahead of your competition.

 As a startup, you have advantages of speed and flexibility over your larger, slower competitors.
 Making the most of your ability to identify new opportunities and adapt immediately makes growth hacking a valuable way to achieve profitability in your enterprise.
 Using an accounting system, such as QuickBooks Online, you can generate a Profit and Loss statement automatically.
 Learn how today.